 The individual shipper's projected end-of-day balance position is available electronically to them throughout the Gas Day.
 This information is based on the shipper's gas flow nominations (more information below) and notified trades.
 We also provide, on our website, system status information, which includes the opening linepack, projected closing linepack (PCLP) and predicted NTS demand.
-This report is published hourly.
+This report is published hourly on the website.

 We also publish on our website instantaneous flows delivered to the NTS within the Gas Day.
-This information is updated every 12 minutes (with data steps at two-minute intervals).
+This information is updated every 12 minutes (with data steps at two-minute intervals) on the website.